Alcohol Abuse Rehab

-Even decades of alcohol abuse may not stand in the way of the recovery of a productive, enjoyable life.
-The important thing is to get an alcohol addict help to turn things around at the first possible moment because of the unpredictable future of an alcoholic.
+Even decades of alcohol abuse does not mean that recovery of a productive, enjoyable life is not possible.
+The important thing is to get an alcohol addict help at the first possible moment because of the unpredictability and destructiveness of their actions.

 A person who chronically abuses alcohol is going to start losing things he or she values and loves.
 It may be relationships or the trust of his or her fellow workers.
 It may extend all the way down to one’s freedom, as when alcohol abuse results in a car accident that hurts or kills someone.

-If you are close to them, you may be able to detect who is suffering harm as a result of drinking but still consumes alcohol on a regular basis.
+If you are close to them, you may be able to detect who is suffering harm as a result of drinking but continues to consume alcohol on a regular basis.
 Are there missed deadlines?
 Jobs not being done properly?
 Responsibilities being ignored?
 Bills not paid?
 Important people like bosses or family members being neglected or even abused?

 Has a vehicle been damaged?
 Are there increasing numbers of insurance claims?
 Has money gone missing?
 Does the person himself or herself go missing for days or weekends?
 If events like these are mounting and the person in question is still drinking, it is very likely that the person is no longer in control of their drinking.
 And so they have, in essence, become an alcoholic, a person who compulsively drinks and can’t control it, despite the harm being done.

-How the Narconon Drug and Alcohol Recovery Program Enables Alcohol Abuse Sufferers to Claim Back Sober Lives
+How the Narconon Program Enables Alcohol Abuse Sufferers to Achieve Sobriety

-The preliminary step is to first determine if the alcohol substance abuser needs a medical detox to cut down on alcohol consumption gradually or if she or he can go directly into alcohol substance abuse treatment.
-Once this concern is out of the way, the Narconon alcohol drug abuse program will begin to lead the person all the way out of the old lifestyle and into sobriety.
-A sauna, exercise and nutritional program near the beginning of the rehab experience will help an addicted person begin to feel himself (or herself) again, as the residual alcohol toxins are flushed from the body.
-For many recovering addicts, this phase is where the cravings for alcohol begin to diminish.
+The preliminary step is to first determine if the alcohol abuser needs a medical detox to wean off the alcohol safely or if they can go directly into rehab.
+Once this concern is out of the way, the Narconon alcohol recovery program will begin to lead the person all the way out of the old lifestyle and into sobriety.
+The New Life Detoxification, a sauna, exercise and nutritional program will help an addicted person begin to feel himself (or herself) again, as the residual alcohol toxins are flushed from the body.
+For many recovering addicts, this phase is where the cravings for alcohol dramatically diminish.

 Drug and alcohol abuse takes a toll on each addict’s awareness and can make life look dim and unpleasant.
-The next phase in the Narconon alcohol recovery program helps each person in the alcohol substance abuse rehab recover a brighter viewpoint on life and a brighter perception of the immediate environment.
+The next phase in the Narconon program, called Objectives, helps each person recover a brighter viewpoint on life and a brighter perception of the immediate environment.
 This phase can begin to build hope in the former addict that life can be fun again.

-Further services build specific life skills that research has found are lost during addiction: communication skills, personal values, a moral code, and the ability to make drug-free decisions during critical junctures in life.
+Next students build specific life skills that many addicts have lost: communication skills, personal values, and the ability to make drug-free decisions during critical junctures in life.
 These skills cannot be returned to addicts without their having examined their own lives for situations and relationships that need to be repaired and taking action to do so.